aoshiken/hashnist/README.md

 ## Extras

+The `extras` folder contains a few scripts for helping generating the binary files needed for the server.

 If you want to add MD5/SHA256 hashes from your Windows computer that aren't available in the NSRL dataset use the `hash.cmd` Windows script.

 See the `README.md` file in the `extras` folder for instructions

 ## REFERENCES